elunna/hackem/README.md

 	- [ ] Dung worms should be poisonous?
 	- [ ] Eating dung worms should cause illness?
 	- [ ] allow "blood worm", "blood-worm" as spelling
-	- [ ] Check that other bats don't peck - they don't have beaks...

 	- [ ] Why do we have wights?
 Should they not be more powerful than barrow wights?
 	- [ ] Implement gypsy_chat
 	- [ ] Should komodo dragon/gila monster be vulnerable to cold?
-	- [ ] Make leprechauns and evil gold mortal enemies
-	- [ ] Compare basilisk to slashem, keep the 'c' symbol?
-	- [ ] Integrate gnoll cleric and gnoll hunter?
-	- [ ] Add gnolls to grownup changes.

 	- [SKIPPED] Add message for tick/flea multiplication?
 	- [SKIPPED] Moldy pudding: Enhance a bit, only has an engulfing organic attack.
 No damage.
+	- [SKIPPED] Make leprechauns and evil gold mortal enemies
+	- [SKIPPED] Integrate gnoll cleric and gnoll hunter?
 	- [x] Fix gehennom.des: Gnoll placement needs updating
 	- [x] Added traitor property to vampire mage.
 	- [x] Added M1_OVIPAROUS to basilisk.